Disston Backsaws

 This unusual saw has an eagle medallion, putting in the 1840 to 1865 era, most likely 1850's.
 The handle is similar to the No. 8 half-back saw, another oddity.

 The No. 8 half-back saw was a hybrid design.
 It was a bench saw designed for cabinetmakers and other woodworkers requiring the accuracy of a backsaw with the depth of cut and pointed toe of a short panel saw.
-The blade on this example looks too short to be original to the saw.
-The No. 8 model was made in lengths of 14 to 20 inches, according to catalogs.
-The No. 8 is rarely found, despite being manufactured from the 1870's, or possibly earlier, until the early 1920's.
+The No. 8 model was made in lengths of 14 to 20 inches, according to all the catalogs quoted at the bottom of this webpage.
+The No. 8 is rarely found, despite being manufactured from the 1850's until the early 1920's.
+This one was made between 1871 and 1876, the H. Disston and Sons period when the saws had "split" or spanner-head nuts.

 Cresson half-backsaw